 Sensitivity assessment.
 No direct evidence was found to assess sensitivity to changes at the pressure benchmark.
-Circalittoral beds in mixed sediment were assessed as 'High' resistance and 'High' resilience at the pressure benchmark to increases and decreases in wave height and are, therefore, assessed as 'Not Sensitive'.
+This biotope is recorded in a range of wave exposures, so that a 3-5% change in significant wave height (the benchmark level) is unlikely to be significant.
+Therefore, lower infralittoral and circalittoral beds in this biotope were considered to have 'High' resistance and 'High' resilience at the pressure benchmark to increases and decreases in wave height and are therefore assessed as 'Not Sensitive' at the benchmark level.

-A Chemical Pressures
+△ Chemical Pressures